Lasallian Coordinator Welcome

 As part of the religion classes, students participate in smaller-setting prayer every first Friday of each month as well as each religion class period during the liturgical seasons of Advent and Lent.
 Like Masses, religion classes hold prayer in the chapel for other special occasions or in the event of a specific intention for prayers.

 Remembering that we are always “in the Holy presence of God” is a necessary part of our Lasallian Catholic tradition.
 In upholding this, students engage in prayer at the beginning of the day, the beginning and during each class period, and at the end of the school day.
-The prayers for each of these instances can be found in the St. Paul’s Student-Parent Handbook (page 33).
+The prayers for each of these instances can be found in the Saint Paul’s Student-Parent Handbook.

-Students at St. Paul’s attend a retreat day each school year.
-All retreats are scheduled for the 2015-16 academic year are scheduled in the Spring semester.
-Attending retreats at St. Paul’s is unlike any other retreat experience.
+Students at Saint Paul’s attend a retreat day each school year.
+Attending retreats at Saint Paul’s is unlike any other retreat experience.
 The retreat program follows our school’s paradigm and the needs of students at each grade level with the culminating retreat event being the three-day experience we simple call “Senior Retreat” usually held in early January.
-At these retreats, students not only grow in their relationship with God, but also plant, grow, and maintain bonds with their fellow brothers they are shaping the St. Paul’s experience with.
+At these retreats, students not only grow in their relationship with God, but also plant, grow, and maintain bonds with their fellow brothers they are shaping the Saint Paul’s experience with.

 Student Organizations and Initiatives

-We offer several means to get involved with Lasallian Ministries at St. Paul’s: Liturgical Band, Lasallian Youth Leaders, Eucharistic Ministers, Wolves for Life, Altar Servers, Rosary Club, Pillar faith group (in conjunction with our sister school, St. Scholastica Academy), and many more.
-Even if students are not part of a campus ministry-specific organization, all student organizations revolve around the Five Core Principles of a Lasallian Catholic Education, so faith building, community, and service are a large part of those organizations and the St. Paul’s Community as a whole.
+We offer several means to get involved with Lasallian Ministries at Saint Paul’s: Liturgical Band, Lasallian Youth Leaders, Eucharistic Ministers, Wolves for Life, Altar Servers, Rosary Club, and many more.
+Even if students are not part of a campus ministry-specific organization, all student organizations revolve around the Five Core Principles of a Lasallian Catholic Education, so faith building, community, and service are a large part of those organizations and the Saint Paul’s Community as a whole.

-If you have any questions or comments about out Lasallian Ministries at St. Paul’s School, please contact the Campus Ministry office (x3100) or e-mail Jeffrey Ramon (firstname.lastname@example.org).
+If you have any questions or comments about out Lasallian Ministries at Saint Paul’s School, please contact the Campus Ministry office (x1932) or e-mail Jeffrey Ramon (email@example.com).

 Live Jesus in our Hearts! … Forever!